Rothamsted/bioknet-onto/README.md

 At a more specific level, [the core definitions](bioknet.owl) are extended with common biological entities, such as Protein, Gene, or the 'encodes' relation.

-Suitable [mappings](bk_ondex.owl) are also given, in order to map the knowledge networks modelled by means of bkNetOnto to common linked data standards, both general ones (e.g., SKOS, OWL) and life science-specific (e.g., [bioschemas](http://bioschemas.org/)).
+Suitable [mappings](bk_ondex.owl) are also given, in order to map the knowledge networks modelled by means of bioKNetOnto to common linked data standards, both general ones (e.g., SKOS, OWL) and life science-specific (e.g., [bioschemas](http://bioschemas.org/)).

-We use/are using/plan to use bkNetOnto in the kNetMiner project to perform various operations, ranging from data import/integration, to graph-based queries and building of APIs.
+We use/are using/plan to use bioKNetOnto in the kNetMiner project to perform various operations, ranging from data import/integration, to graph-based queries and building of APIs.

 ## The basics

-The two main classes in bkNetOnto are `bk:Concept` and `bk:Relation`.
+The two main classes in bioKNetOnto are `bk:Concept` and `bk:Relation`.
 The latter is related to the RDF object property `bk:relatedConcept`, which of main sub-property is `bk:conceptsRelation`.

-Typically, the entities you want to talk about in a bkNetOnto knowledge network are indirect (i.e., transitive) instances of `bk:Concept`, while Concepts are linked together by some sub-property of `bk:conceptsRelation`.
+Typically, the entities you want to talk about in a bioKNetOnto knowledge network are indirect (i.e., transitive) instances of `bk:Concept`, while Concepts are linked together by some sub-property of `bk:conceptsRelation`.

 A first instance about a biological pathway, taken from our [WikiPathway example](examples/bmp_reg_human/bkout):